BubuMVX/mvx-xportal-daily-task/README.md

 - Put your wallets in JSON format in the `wallets` folder
 - Copy `src/wallets.example.ts` to `src/wallets.ts`
-- Edit `src/wallets.ts` and add your wallets filenames and passwords
+- Edit `src/wallets.ts` and add the filenames and passwords of your wallets

 ## Run